rtwomey/stately/README.md

 ## Requirements

-Stately requires Ruby 1.9.
+Stately requires Ruby 1.9 or newer.
 If you'd like to contribute to Stately, you'll need Rspec 2.0+.

 ## License

-Stately is Copyright © 2012 Ryan Twomey.
+Stately is Copyright © 2013 Ryan Twomey.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.